Adelaide Island: History

 Adelaide Island was discovered in 1832 by a British expedition under John Biscoe.
 The island was first surveyed by the French Antarctic Expedition (1908–1910) under Jean-Baptiste Charcot.

-According to a contemporary source, the island was named by Biscoe himself in honour of Queen Adelaide of the United Kingdom, who earlier gave her name to a city in Australia.
+According to a contemporary source, the island was named by Biscoe himself in honour of Queen Adelaide of the United Kingdom, who earlier gave her name to the city in Australia.

 The Island has two bases on it.
 The old Adelaide Island base (also known as Base T) was set up by the Falkland Islands Dependencies Survey (FIDS), which later became the British Antarctic Survey.
 The Base was closed due to an unstable skiway and operations were moved to the new Rothera Research Station during 1976-77; this base remains open.
 The old BAS base was transferred to the Chilean authorities in 1984, when it was renamed Teniente Luis Carvajal Villaroel Antarctic Base.
 The station was then used as a summer only station by the Chileans.
 However, the skiway and 'ramp' to the station from the plateau have all become so unstable that the Chilean Air Force (FACh) have ceased operating there.
 The Chilean Navy has visited the station almost every summer to ensure it is in good keeping.
 BAS employees also visit the station during the winter when access from the plateau is easier.

-Due to the length of time that it has been inhabited the island is well mapped by Antarctic standards.
+Due to the length of time that it has been inhabited, the island is well mapped by Antarctic standards.

 Geology

 During the Mesozoic, the Antarctic Peninsula was the site of an active volcanic arc, with deposition of a fore-arc basin sequence.
-Included in that sequence is a 2–3 km succession of turbiditic coarse sandstones and volcanic rocks, exposed on the eastern portion of the Adelaide Island, which correlate with the Upper Jurassic-Lower Cretaceous Fossil Bluff Group on Alexander Island.
+Included in that sequence is a 2–3 km succession of turbiditic coarse sandstones and volcanic rocks, exposed on the eastern portion of Adelaide Island, which correlates with the Upper Jurassic-Lower Cretaceous Fossil Bluff Group on Alexander Island.
 The western portion of Adelaide Island is covered by the Fuchs Ice Piedmont.
-The oldest formation on Adelaide Island is the Late Jurassic Buchia Buttress Formation (149.5 Ma) of volcanic breccias, tuffs, and volcaniclastic rocks interbedded with coarse grained sandstones and pebble conglomerates.
+The oldest formation on Adelaide Island is the Late Jurassic Buchia Buttress Formation (149.5 Ma) of volcanic breccias, tuffs, and volcaniclastic rocks interbedded with coarse-grained sandstones and pebble conglomerates.
 The Early Cretaceous Milestone Bluff Formation (113.9 Ma) is a sandstone-conglomerate indicating a shallowing trend.
-Volcanic formations on Adelaide Island include the Bond Nunatak Formation (75 Ma), which consists of basaltic andesite lavas interbedded with coarse grained volcaniclastics, and overlays the Buchia Buttress Formation.
+Volcanic formations on Adelaide Island include the Bond Nunatak Formation (75 Ma), which consists of basaltic andesite lavas interbedded with coarse-grained volcaniclastics, and overlays the Buchia Buttress Formation.
 The Mount Leotard Formation (75-65 Ma), has up to 1800 m of basaltic andesite lavas, hyaloclastites and breccias.
 The Reptile Ridge Formation (67.6 Ma) is a rhyolitic ignimbrite up to 400 m thick.
 Finally, the Adelaide Island Intrusive Suite (45-52 Ma) are granodiorite-gabbro hybrid plutons with minor dolerite dykes.